 Improving the Health of Our Chalk Rivers

-World Rivers Day is an annual event held on the fourth Sunday in September – this year falling on the 22nd.
-A celebration of the world’s waterways, the day highlights the many values of our rivers, strives to increase public awareness, and encourages the improved stewardship of all our rivers.
+World Rivers Day is an annual celebration of the world’s waterways, highlighting the many values of our rivers, helping to increase public awareness, and encouraging the improved stewardship of all our rivers.

 Water vole (c) Terry Whittaker